 Daily Habits to Reduce Hair Breakage

 Your pillowcase is affecting your hair more than you realize.
 Cotton creates friction as you toss and turn at night, which leads to breakage and frizz.
 Switching to silk or satin pillowcases reduces that friction dramatically.
-You can also wrap your hair in a silk scarf or wear a satin bonnet – your hair will be noticeably smoother in the morning.
+You can also wrap your hair in a silk scarf or wear a satin bonnet – your hair will be smoother in the morning.

 Heat styling is rugged because we all want our hair to look good, but if you can’t give it up completely, at least be smart about it.
 Always use a heat protectant, and turn that temperature down.
 Your hair doesn’t need to be fried to look good – lower heat with more time gives you the same results with way less damage.

-Regular trims might seem counterproductive when you’re trying to grow your hair, but they’re actually essential for preventing breakage.
+Regular trims might seem counterproductive when trying to grow your hair, but they’re essential for preventing breakage.
 Split ends don’t just stop – they travel up the hair shaft and create more damage.
 Getting a trim every six to eight weeks keeps those damaged ends from causing bigger problems.

 Conclusion